 Each bloom is 3 to 5 inches wide, with a bold yellow center and an absolutely dazzling color -- brights and pastels as well as deep jewel tones.
-They arise most heavily in early summer on thick, sturdy 4- to 6-foot stems, attracting hummingbirds by the dozen!
-It is especially attractive to Checkered Skippers and the Common Hairstreak, acting as a host plant where they lay their eggs.)
+They arise most heavily in early summer on thick, sturdy 4- to 6-foot stems, attracting hummingbirds and buterflies by the dozen!
+(They are especially attractive to Checkered Skippers and the Common Hairstreak, acting as a host plant for the butterflies to lay their eggs.)

 Space these plants 2 feet apart in sun to part shade in fertile, moist soil.
 Hollyhocks like a good feed, so you might want to top-dress with cow manure (home cooking to the Old Barnyard Mix!) to really get them growing.
 They are not long-lived, so let the new plants come up each spring to be assured of plentiful, ever-increasing color!
 Zones 3-9.